SECURE Act Provides Employer and Employee Benefits for Retirement Savings

 Small-business owners secured a major recruitment tool and an enhanced tax credit offering with the passage of the Setting Every Community Up for Retirement Enhancement (SECURE) Act by the U.S. Senate.
 The bill, signed into law Dec.
 20, 2019, is the most significant retirement savings reform legislation in nearly 15 years.

 Many small-business owners have often faced hurdles – costs, administration, and compliance requirements – in establishing a retirement plan for employees.

-“The tax credits this bill provides will allow virtually every small-business owner to put a retirement plan in place,” said Michael Majors, Senior Director of National Retirement Sales at Paychex.
+“The tax credits this bill provides will allow virtually every small-business owner to put a retirement plan in place,” said Michael Majors, Vice President of HR Solutions Sales at Paychex.
 “This will not only help them attract and retain talent, it will make a difference in helping employers help employees (with saving for retirement).”

 What employers need to know about the SECURE Act